David IV: Marriages

 David IV is reported to have had two wives.
 His first, an unnamed Armenian woman, is mentioned by Matthew of Edessa as the mother of his eldest son Demetrius; some historians, such as Cyril Toumanoff, suggest she was called Rusudan and mothered most of his children, though she does not appear in Georgian records and may have been repudiated c.
 1107.

 His second wife, Gurandukht, daughter of the Kipchak leader Otrok (Atraka), is the only consort named in Georgian sources.
 Their marriage, concluded before c.
 1118, secured the alliance and settlement of the Kipchaks in Georgia.

 Issue

-The Life of King of Kings David lists four children of David IV:
+The children of David IV were: